Bump of Chicken: 2000–2002: "jupiter"

-Later in 2000, the group switched to Toy's Factory, releasing their first single on the label, "Diamond", in September.
-Bump of Chicken's first big success occurred when their single, "Tentai Kansoku", appeared on the Oricon Weekly Charts in 2001.
+BUMP OF CHICKEN's first big success occurred when their single, "Tentai Kansoku", appeared on the Oricon Weekly Charts in 2001.
 They held two live tours, "Star Porking Tours (スターポーキングツアーズ, Sutaa Pookingu Tsuaazu) 2001" beginning in March and "Surf Porkin'" beginning in July.
 In October, they released "Harujion".
-They released their first album on Toy's Factory, Jupiter, in February 2002 and it was their first number one on the Oricon Weekly Charts.
+They released their first album on Toy's Factory, jupiter, in February 2002 and it was their first number one on the Oricon Weekly Charts.
 In the summer of 2002, their music was featured on the Japanese TV drama Tentai Kansoku, giving them more exposure.